 At the end of the workshop, learners will:

-- Identify strategies for maintaining a positive relationship with patients who make decisions about health care with which you may disagree.
+- Apply conversational techniques for maintaining a positive relationship with patients who make decisions about health care with which you may disagree.

 Individual Activity: Decision Counseling for Positive Pregnancy Test Results